Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Declarations

 \section{Declarations}

-\paragraph*{Acknowledgements} The present research is part of the activities of project "Dipartimento di Eccellenza 2023-2027", funded by MUR, and of "Gruppo Nazionale per il Calcolo Scientifico" (GNCS), of which the author is member.
-The author would also like to thank Simone Brivio for inspiring the development of this work, Prof. Paolo Zunino for his precious support, and Dr. Jacopo Somaglia for the insightful discussions that indirectly contributed to this research.

-\paragraph*{Funding} The author has received funding under the project Cal.Hub.Ria (Piano Operativo Salute, traiettoria 4), funded by MSAL.
+\textbf{Acknowledgements} The present research is part of the activities of project "Dipartimento di Eccellenza 2023-2027", funded by MUR, and of "Gruppo Nazionale per il Calcolo Scientifico" (GNCS), of which the author is member.
+The author would also like to thank Simone Brivio for inspiring the development of this work, Prof. Paolo Zunino for his precious support, and Dr. Jacopo Somaglia for the insightful discussions that indirectly contributed to this research.\\\\ \textbf{Funding} The author has received funding under the project \textsf{Cal.Hub.Ria}, Piano Operativo Salute, traiettoria 4, funded by MSAL, and under the project \textsf{Reduced Order Modeling and Deep Learning for the real-time approximation of PDEs (DREAM)}, grant no. FIS00003154, funded by the Italian Science Fund (FIS) and by Ministero dell'Università e della Ricerca (MUR). \\\\ \textbf{Competing interests} The author has no competing interests to declare that are relevant to the content of this article.